Smoothness and effective regularizations in learned embeddings for shape matching: Results

-Many previous works that we will discuss in Section \ref{sec:related} validate their performance on the S+F and F+S settings.
-For the sake of completeness, we also report their results in the Supplementary Material.
-Here we focus on more exciting challenges: non-isometric shapes, in which the considered objects may have a significant difference in their surface metric; and partiality, where at least the source shape has a missing component.
-The community has pushed the LBO to tackle both cases, working with ad-hoc refinement techniques, regularization, or new descriptors.
-We show how flexibility and resilience of the learned embedding approach help in these contexts.
+\paragraph{Learning descriptors} Many previous works that we discussed in Section \ref{sec:related}, validate their matching performance on the S+F and F+S settings.
+We report in the Supplementary Material the results of our approach on them, learning also the descriptors.
+Here we focus on more exciting challenges: non-isometric shapes from SMAL, in which the considered animals may have a significant difference in their surface metric.
+In the Table on the left of Figure \ref{fig:tosca}, we report the results.

-\paragraph{Non-isometric cases} We tested our capability of doing shape matching using the learned embedding and features on SMAL dataset \cite{SMAL}.
-This dataset comprises different animal groups (big cats, canines, ovine, bovine, and hippos), presenting significant non-isometries.
-The training set is composed of 25 shapes of different species and poses, \simone{that is definitely small if compared to the ones generally adopted.} The test set is composed of 300 pairs of 25 shapes unseen at training time.
-LBO eigenfunctions instability to metric variation is well-known, and it is hard to overcome.
-The results are reported in the table of Figure \ref{fig:toscaAn}.